matthiasferch/tsm/README.md

     v1.xyzw = v2.xyzw;

-The four basic arithmetic operations can be performed on instances or using static methods:
+The four basic arithmetic operations can be performed on vector instances or using static methods:

     var v1 = new TSM.vec4([1, 2, 3, 4]);
     var v2 = new TSM.vec4([5, 6, 7, 8]);

     var v3 = TSM.vec4.product(v1, v2); // returns a new vec4 instance

     v1.multiply(v2); // writes the result of the multiplication into v1 v2.multiply(v1); // writes the result of the multiplication into v2

 The reason for all of these different ways of doing the same thing is that object allocation in JavaScript is slow and dynamic allocation shoud therefore be reduced to a minimum.
 For this reason, static methods offer an optional destination parameter: